| |

 started in America.
 I am guessing it was about 15 minutes after we

 declared ourselves a nation.
-The real kick in the pants that,
+The real kick in the pants is that,

 apparently, this is just "human nature".
 The big dog brutally dominates and uses the small dogs for

 his benefit.
-It is all about power and money... and the powerful want it
+It is all about power and money... and the powerful will

 government we have today.
-Well, it is, and it is even worse today.
+Well, it is, and it is worse than ever.

-The genius of the film is that Mr. Smith is acting like we, the people,
+The genius of this film is that Mr. Smith is actually representing we the people.

 helps that Smith is portrayed by the great James Stewart,